TheEpic0ne/HelpDatblockCom/docs/datearth.md

 ### Modern
 The world, Nova, uses modern warfare.
 With modern warfare, the vanilla combat system is unchanged, using post-1.9 combat, but features non-vanilla additions to combat and transportation.

 *Notice!* You must have the modern warfare resource pack to view the custom weapon and vehicle models.
-The resource pack is lightweight, compatible with other resource packs.
-It may warn the resource pack is outdated but it will still function with no issues.
+The resource pack is lightweight and compatible with other resource packs.
+Upon enabling the resource pack, it may warn that the resource pack is outdated, however it will still function with no issues.

-[Click here to download the resource pack](https://datearth.com/resourcepack) [Click here to learn how to install the resource pack](https://minecraft.gamepedia.com/Tutorials/Loading_a_resource_pack)
+[Click here to download the resource pack](https://datearth.com/resourcepack)

+[Click here to learn how to install the resource pack](https://minecraft.gamepedia.com/Tutorials/Loading_a_resource_pack)

 #### Firearms